About weaning off breastfeeding

 - Introduce a few limits, like not breastfeeding when you’re out, or feeding only after lunch during the day.

 - Occasionally replace a breastfeed with a ‘grown-up’ alternative.
-Your child might be excited about having a special but healthy drink like a babyccino at a café when he’d normally be at home having a breastfeed.
+Your child might be excited about having a special but healthy drink like a babyccino at a café when they’d normally be at home having a breastfeed.

 - Avoid dressing and undressing while your child is around, and wear clothes that make it hard for your child to get to your breasts – for example, dresses rather than separates.